Vehicular Manslaughter in Ohio

 Vehicular homicide consists of the same elements; however, the suspect caused the death of another person in a negligent manner or as a result of committing a speeding offense in a construction zone.
 A first offense is considered a first-degree misdemeanor, which is punishable by a maximum prison sentence of six months and a mandatory license suspension between one and five years.

-Lastly, aggravated vehicular homicide can be charged as a proximate result of operating a vehicle under the influence of alcohol or drugs, driving recklessly, or the proximate result of committing a reckless operation offense in a construction zone.
+What is aggravated vehicular homicide?
+Aggravated vehicular homicide can be charged as a proximate result of operating a vehicle under the influence of alcohol or drugs, driving recklessly, or the proximate result of committing a reckless operation offense in a construction zone.
 Driving under the influence that causes the death of another person is considered a second-degree felony, punishable by a prison sentence ranging from two to eight years, as well as mandatory license suspension for life.

 With more than 85 years of combined experience, our Akron vehicular manslaughter attorneys can help you navigate through the complexities of your case and the legal system in order to obtain the most favorable results possible.
 Do not hesitate to get experienced and skilled legal counsel on your side.